 Employment Services Program (ESP) (www.mass.gov/dta/work)

 Assists clients in finding jobs, resolving barriers to employment and providing a way to self-sufficiency.
 ESP is an employment-oriented program that is structured within the following two areas:

 Employment Programs: Provides clients with the basic skills, education, occupational skills and support services needed to acquire and retain jobs.

 Support Services: Offers a variety of programs to support clients to acquire and maintain employment.
 Some of these supports include coordination of child care and transportation services as well as referrals to supports offered by other state agencies.

 Help for Victims of Domestic Violence on Public Assistance(www.mass.gov/dta/domesticviolence)

-The DTA Domestic Violence Unit was created to support TAFDC workers in managing their domestic violence cases.
-Domestic Violence specialists help families to advocate within the DTA and other systems, advocate with other agencies, connect to appropriate resources, and help with safety planning.
+The DTA Domestic Violence Unit has domestic violence specialists to help households address safety concerns and address barriers to program participation.
+The DV unit bridges DTA to other domestic violence service providers.
 To contact a Domestic Violence specialist, call your local office and ask to be connected with the Domestic Violence specialist.

 Application Information Unit: 1-800-249-2007; M-F: 8:45am – 5pm.

 Provides information and answers questions on how to apply for assistance and for services offered by DTA.